No. 2 Gonzaga holds off USF 83-79 in furious WCC finish

 Petrusev, coming off a career-high 31 points in a 87-72 win at Santa Clara on Thursday night, shot 8 for 14 and 7 of 12 on free throws in the Bulldogs’ 16th straight road win.

-Jamaree Bouuyea’s baseline jumper at the halftime buzzer extended USF’s lead to 43-35 at the break.
+Jamaree Bouyea’s baseline jumper at the halftime buzzer extended USF’s lead to 43-35 at the break.

+“I thought the first half went about as good as we could have hoped for,” Golden said.

 The Dons missed their initial two shots before making four straight.
 They went 7 of 12 with four 3-pointers to build a 20-10 lead before the Zags’ 6-0 burst got them closer.